Man on trial for causing accident that amputated pedestrian's foot, injured 4 others

 A 54-year-old woman who had been on her way to church was taken to hospital with an "open traumatic amputation", with her left ankle and foot taken to the emergency department in an ice pack.

-She was warded and underwent multiple injuries along with skin grafting of her amputation stump.
+She was warded and underwent multiple surgeries along with skin grafting of her amputation stump.

 A 29-year-old pedestrian suffered a laceration on her lower lip as well as abrasions on her forehead, knees and elbows.
 The third pedestrian, a 58-year-old man, was taken to hospital with abrasions on his knees and elbows.